 Then my phone dinged.

 I looked down at the photo.
 It was definitely me.
 And I was definitely not wearing an appropriate amount of clothing.

 There was no question of where it had come from– my ex was the only person with such a photo.
 It sounds stupid now, but he wasn’t always cruel.
-He was charming in that Ted Bundy sort of way and no one had ever made me feel so desired.
+He was charming in that Ted Bundy sort of way and no one had ever made me feel so wanted or cared for.
 Even after the abuse began, I never worried about him doing anything with the photos because nothing made him angrier than another man giving me attention.
 If I wasn’t quick to redirect him, he could spend hours detailing violent fantasies in which he would torture and kill anyone who dared to look at me.
 According to him, I radiated slutty “fuck me” vibes, for which I needed to be punished.
 There were so many rules regarding how I was able to dress or act, or where I could go and with whom.
 One rule was that I had to strip as soon as I entered his house, even if it was the dead of winter, or I was sick, or only stopping by for a minute.
 It was subtle, but he worked hard to make it clear that the only value I had was in my sexuality and that this was something to feel guilty about.

 As I looked at that photo, I could feel the weight of a thousand judgments, all asking the same question—“What were you thinking?”
 A show of faces played through my mind—older brothers, little nieces, best friends, and work colleagues: A long list of people who would respond with shame and disgust.